 \tag{26}F_{err} = S_{ellipse}(z)-S_{round}(z)

+What we need now is a method to minimize this error function.
 A well know algorithm to accomplish this is the so-called Newton method (Ref.
 7).
 I will describe it in more detail as it is used inside the program also for other tasks and has proven to be very valuable and efficient and generally converges in a few steps to the desired result.
 Before we loop in the iterative process the first error function value needs to be calculated with eq.
 (26).
 During the whole process the minor axis b(z) is held fix to the value calculated with eq.
 (11).
 All what we have to do is to find the fitting major axis a(z) that minimizes the error function.
 Following the Newton method the next optimized step is defined as

 \tag{27}a_{n+1}(z) = a_n(z)-\frac{F_{err}}{F_{err}^{'}}